 - Intervention effectiveness data was sourced from multiple trials due to a lack of head-tohead comparisons. - Due to a lack of published evidence, no subsequent lines of therapies were modeled for those who failed or intervention or relapsed after initial success.
-In addition, our objective was to assess the value of different interventions and not intervention pathways. - All interventions except tai chi were awarded the same measure of effectiveness due to similarity in this estimate across trials. - We did not model the health or economic outcomes of adverse events due to a lack of published evidence on such adverse events. - Chronic pain recurrence was assumed to be the same each year and the same across all interventions and usual care. - Beyond the first cycle of the model, the probability of pain improvement was assumed spontaneous and to be the same as that of usual care.
+In addition, our objective was to assess the value of different interventions and not intervention pathways. - Beyond the first cycle of the model, pain improvement was assumed to be spontaneous with the same probability as that of usual care. - The probability of transitioning from the "chronic pain" state to the "pain improved" state was assumed to be the same as the probability of improved disability (based on change in RMDQ score). - All interventions except tai chi were awarded the same measure of effectiveness due to similarity in this estimate across trials. - We did not model the health or economic outcomes of adverse events due to a lack of published evidence on such adverse events. - Chronic pain recurrence was assumed to be the same each year and the same across all interventions and usual care.